-[13] The subject property is a single tenant building.
-The Complainant is requesting an office rental rate of \$18 per sq. ft. for the subject property based on leasing specific to 2010.
-The Respondent will submit the 2013 B-Class retail Beltline rental summary (R-1, p.23), and will reference MGB 045-09 (R-1, page 84), which directs the use of weighted averages to determine typical rents.
+[13] In the Opinion of the Respondent, the issue before the Board is this: What is the correct rental rate?
+The subject property is a single tenant building.
+The Complainant is requesting a retail rental rate of \$18 per sq. ft. for the subject property (R-1, page 5) based on leasing specific to 2010.
+The Respondent will submit the 2013 B-Class retail Beltline rental summary, and will reference MGB 045-09 (R-1, page 85) which directs the use of weighted averages to determine typical rents.